Farof/heroprotocoljs/Readme.md

 The port currently uses synchronous file system access and the plan is to provide both sychonous and asynchronous functions.

+### How it works

+Heroes of the Storm replay files are MPQ archives. heroprotocol uses the mpyq library to read and extract the binary content out of the archive.
+It then parses the binary content into data structures containing the replay information.

+The three main files are:

+- decoders.js: Contains the binary structures decoders.
+They are the same for all versions of the game.
+- protocol#####.js: Contains the data structures description of a specific public release of the game.
+- heroprotocol.js: Entry point.
+Exports the ReplayDecoder and provides the CLI.

+heroprotocol.js starts by loading the earliest protocol available, protocol29406.js and uses it to parse the replay header.
+It then reads the replay build version in the header and loads the associated protocol#####.js containing the correct data structures to parse the full replay.

 ## Plans

 What I always wanted for personal use is a bulk analyzer that takes all your replays and give you stats, so that's my end goal for now.
 If it goes well I'd like to provide a website for anyone to see their stats whithout having to install this tool.
 Along the way I hope I can provide tools to read individual or multiple replays and all information associated in a friendlier way than Blizzard's data structures.
 I would also like to build a reference for those data structure.
 Finally I would like to explore the possibility of using this library directory in the browser, as while hard it's certainly feasible and would help third-party tool creation greatly.